DaniVSainz/MEAN-stack-authentication-Template/README.md

 How to use.
 Git clone the repo
 touch .env and set
+Mongo url use mlab or your own local mongo mine was port 27017
+mongoUrl=mongodb://localhost:27017/auth-template
 userEmail=XXXXXX@gmail.com
 userPass=XXXXXX
 This is used for nodeemailer user registration and password reset emails